Nithinreddy221/Wikiapi/README.md

 Download the file
 Extract the file from Zip.
-Thid aplication build on Django 2.0 and python 3.6
-If you are running any other version create a virtual envnorment.
+This aplication is build on Django 2.0 and python 3.6 If you are running any other version create a virtual envnorment.
 Run the project.
 Login to admin with admin, admin123 as crediantials. or creat superuser by your own.